jobayerccj/simple-cms/readme.md

 ## Frontend & REST API

-We have used a sample website using a free bootstrap template to demonstrate how you can fetch data using ajax and backend REST api to prepare the site.
+We have developed a sample website using a free bootstrap template to demonstrate how you can fetch data using ajax and backend REST api to prepare the site.

-### Sample functions of API (simple_api.js)

-Explain what these tests test and why
+### assets/js/simple_api.js

+This file is the core js file where we put all the ajax calls to communicate with backend REST api.
+In the backend, the api listener is located in controller/simple_api.js which is using another js file to retrieve data from db (helpers/common.js).

+At first you should modify this js file in frontend and change the api url.

 ```
-Give an example
+var api_url = "http://localhost:3000/simple_api/";  //change this as necessary
 ```

+You will see there are number of functions for different purposes

 ## Deployment